 Ease of Use

-The Advocate earned an 8 of 10 for ease of use.
-This score is the high for the metric and ties with all of the Britax options in this review including the Essentials by Britax line.
-The products are very similar in their design and how they function, so it isn't a big surprise that they share similar scores for several of the metrics.
+The Advocate is one of the easier options in the review to use, earning top marks in this metric.
+The Britax products are very similar in their design and function, so it isn't a big surprise that they share similar scores for several metrics.

 The buckle on the Advocate depresses without excessive force compared to much of the competition.
-The chest clip can be operated with one hand if necessary and doesn't require a hand underneath it to open.
+If necessary, the chest clip can be operated with one hand and doesn't require a hand underneath it to open.
 We like this clip, and it is the same on all the Britax convertible products.

 This seat has a non-rethread harness height adjustment that moves up and down with the squeeze of a handle on the top of the assembly.
 Movement is smooth and works well without too much trouble.
-This adjustment can be done with baby in the seat and has 14 height options, one of the highest in the group.
-The crotch strap has two positions and combined with the height options make for a good fit for most children.
+This adjustment can be done with the baby in the seat and has 14 height options, one of the highest in the group.
+The crotch strap has two positions and, combined with the height options, makes for a good fit for most children.

 The LATCH anchors on the Advocate store under the seat on the side of the base in pockets with plastic doors.
 This location ensures the connectors are kept out of the way when not in use.